-Google Pixel 2 XL's display hit another snag: screen burn-in
+Google Pixel 2 XL's display hit another snag: Screen burn-in

 The problem shouldn't affect your day-to-day experience with the Pixel 2 XL, and when we tested to see its effect on YouTube, an app that uses the entirety of the Pixel 2 XL's display, we didn't see anything out of the ordinary.
 But it still can be irksome to the eye when you spot it -- especially when you consider you coughed up at least $849, £799 or AU$1,399 for the phone.
 If you see the problem on your Pixel 2 XL, know that you are entitled to a limited warranty that lasts one year from the date you bought the phone.

-As for our take, we still think the Pixel 2 XL is an excellent phone and we're particularly impressed with its superior camera prowess and useful Google Lens feature.
-And again, we only saw the issue in one of our four review units that we had.
-But we're continuing to keep an eye on screen issues in the coming days, to see if it pops up in more Pixel 2 XLs over a longer period of time.
-In the mean time, if having a superlative screen is a priority for you (and that's totally fine if it is), you may want to consider other premium phones like the Galaxy S8 and LG V30 as your top choice instead.
+As for our take, we still think the Pixel 2 XL is an excellent phone, and we're particularly impressed with its superior camera prowess and useful Google Lens feature.
+And again, we only saw the issue in one of the four review units that we had.
+But we're continuing to keep an eye on screen issues in the coming days, to see if it pops up in other Pixel 2 XLs over a longer period of time.
+In the meantime, if having a superlative screen is a priority for you (and that's totally fine if it is), you may want to consider other premium phones like the Galaxy S8 or LG V30 as your top choice instead.

 Discuss: Google Pixel 2 XL's display has another problem